xingbod/FromDeepFeatures2HQFace/README.md

 ## Requirements

 Before running the program, make sure that there are dependent packages required by the program in your environment：python3, tensorflow2, numpy, shutil...
+When we do this work, the GPU we use is rtx3090,  so if you wang to run these programs， we suggest you also use rtx3090